-Your body needs water daily to function well.
-We should stay hydrated to help our bodies to move, breathe, digest, and do other vital bodily functions.
+Your body needs water daily to move, breathe, digest, and do other vital bodily functions well.
 The human body loses fluids throughout the day by sweating, peeing, breathing, and exercising.
-You can easily replenish fluid loss by drinking enough water and eating food that is high in water content.
-The question is: How to tell if you are dehydrated especially if you don’t drink enough water?
+So, how to tell if you are dehydrated especially if you don’t drink enough water?
 Some common symptoms can help you figure this out easily.

 Anyone at any age can become dehydrated when they don’t drink enough water as the percentage of water in the human body is up to 60%.
 But infants, children, and older adults are more vulnerable to dehydration.

-So your body warns you when you need to drink more water by causing some signs and symptoms.
+Luckily, your body warns you when it needs more water by causing some signs and symptoms.
 These signs include:

 How To Tell If You Are Dehydrated?